tera-si/CTF-Note-Template-Generator/README.md

 A Python3.6+ script that generate a note template and basic checklists in markdown for use during CTF and OSCP.
 Can parse Nmap XML outputs automatically.

+Feel free to fork it!

+Issue reports and suggestions welcome!

 If you are interested in how I use this note template, you can [check out my repo of the manual template](https://github.com/tera-si/CTF-note-template)

 # Latest Version